nielsenjared/nielsenjared.github.io/content/blog/antifragile/index.md

 Time is our most valuable resource.
 We want to invest it wisely.

 We can apply the barbell strategy to building our knowledge portfolios.
+We can protect against uncertainty with a skill set of "safe bets".
+We can set ourselves apart from everyone else with "risky investments".

 If you’re a web developer, your safe bets are obviously the Holy Trinity: HTML, CSS, & JavaScript.

+By JavaScript, I mean _vanilla_ JS, although TypeScript is probably a wise investment.

+If you're in DevOps, it's probably Kubernetes.

 What else?